-The FedExCup Playoffs are off and running and we’re loaded with 17 players in the field this week at TPC Boston.
-We typically geek out on Tour news, and as we looked at all of our guys in the Playoffs we noticed a trend…they’ve all played the best golf of their careers since they switched to Callaway.
+We like to geek out on Tour news around here, and as we looked at how our pros have performed in 2017, we noticed a trend…they’ve been playing the best golf of their careers since they switched to Callaway.

 Now you might think, “Of course Callaway would say that.
 They pay these guys.”
 But it’s absolutely true.
 When you look through their bios, these guys have all had their best years on Team Callaway.